Billie Kay: Shimmer Women Athletes (2008–2015)

 McKay began wrestling for the American all-female promotion Shimmer Women Athletes in October 2008, making her debut at Volume 21 along with Madison Eagles as the Pink Ladies, participating in a tag team gauntlet match to determine the inaugural Shimmer Tag Team Champions, but were the first team eliminated.
 McKay made her singles debut in Shimmer with a loss to Kellie Skater at Volume 24.

 At Volume 33 in September 2010, McKay defeated Nicole Matthews, after losing to Matthews earlier that year in April at Volume 30.
 She followed up with an upset victory over Ayako Hamada and Sara Del Rey in a three-way match by pinning former Shimmer Champion Del Rey at Volume 34.
 As a result, later in September 2010, McKay was granted a title match against her trainer and former tag partner, Shimmer Champion Madison Eagles at Volume 35, but failed to win.

 After her failed title challenge, McKay continued her feud with Nicole Matthews.
 At Volume 36, she teamed up with Tenille, challenging The Canadian NINJAs (Matthews and Portia Perez) for the Shimmer Tag Team Championship, but were defeated.
 However, she gained a victory over the Canadian NINJAs at Volume 38 while teaming with Serena.
 McKay concluded her feud with Matthews with a loss in a two-out-of-three falls match at Volume 39 in March 2011.

 In March 2012, victories over Mia Yim at Volume 45 and former Shimmer Champion MsChif at Volume 46 led to McKay receiving another shot at the Shimmer Championship, but lost to defending champion Cheerleader Melissa at Volume 47.
 At Volume 53 in April 2013, McKay was defeated by Madison Eagles in Eagles' return match.
-At Volume 57, Kay defeated Mercedes Martinez.
+At Volume 57, McKay defeated Mercedes Martinez.